RedPitaya/Documentation/appsFeatures/introAcqGen.rst

 * :ref:`Deep Memory Acquisition <deepMemoryAcq>`.

-Custom acquisition and generatiron (FPGA)
+Custom acquisition and generation (FPGA)
 =============================================

 The final option for data acquisition and generation is to re-program and customise the FPGA image to create new methods or extend existing functionality.